 When Preventive Fraction pops into the conversation.

-Have you ever read a vaccine study and hurriedly tried to skip the heart of the matter?
+Have you ever read a vaccine study and quickly tried to skip to the heart of the matter?
 Perhaps there is someone there, a teacher, a colleague or a vaccine representative.
-You ask, “What’s the bottom line?
-What is the percentage protected by the vaccine?”
+You ask, “What’s the bottom line here?
+How well does the vaccine work?
+What percentage of pets are protected?”

 The other person says, “The preventive fraction is 93%.”
 Then she pauses, knowingly smiles and waits for your response.
 Did she answer my question?
 Did she not?
-Is she hiding something?
 What is a preventive fraction?
-Your mind races.
 In the language of scientific study, responding with Preventive Fraction represents clear concision.
 In the language of normal humans, it is anything but that.
 So, what exactly is a preventive fraction?

 Podcast: Free Audio File